 LONGINES Hong Kong International Races attracts strong nominations

-The 2019 LONGINES Hong Kong International Races has attracted a bounty of stars among 202 nominated horses, with 66 Group 1 winners from 12 countries/regions eyeing the four-race HK$93 million event at Sha Tin on 8 December.
+The 2020 LONGINES Hong Kong International Races has attracted a bounty of stars among 162 nominated horses, with 61 Group 1 winners from 10 countries/regions eyeing the four-race HK$95 million event on 13 December.

-Mr. Andrew Harding, Executive Director, Racing at the Hong Kong Jockey Club, said: “We are delighted to have more than 200 nominations for our four Group 1 races in December.
-The LONGINES Hong Kong International Races is recognised the world over as one of the global sport’s truly great events and this year we anticipate another incredible day of elite sport.”
+Mr. Andrew Harding, Executive Director, Racing at the Hong Kong Jockey Club, said: “We are delighted to have such strong nominations for our four Group 1 races in December.
+Considering the current climate in regard to the COVID-19 situation, it just reiterates that the LONGINES Hong Kong International Races are recognised the world over as one of the global sport’s truly great events.
+This is something that we are extremely proud of and this year we anticipate another phenomenal day of elite sport.”

-“That we have topped last year’s nominations and have attracted 66 individual Group 1 winners among the entries, including superstars like Almond Eye and Magical, is testament to how appealing Hong Kong racing is in the eyes of the world’s leading horsemen.
-Hong Kong stages superb sport with excellent prize money and on 8 December Sha Tin will be alive with the excitement of four world class championship races.”
+“To attract global stars like Almond Eye and Magical, is testament to how appealing Hong Kong racing is in the eyes of the world’s leading horsemen.
+Hong Kong stages superb sport with excellent prize money and on 13 December Sha Tin will take centre stage with the excitement of four world class championship races.”